 “I present to you… the mother’s room,” said Sean, opening the door for Mary.
-Outside, the thunderstorm had finally arrived—with a bang.
+At that moment the thunderstorm announced its arrival with a flash and a bang.
 The thunder shook the wooden farmhouse.

 “That was quite the dramatic introduction,” Mary said.
 She looked around at the small, square, room.
 Papered in an old fashioned rose pattern, the room’s walls were otherwise unadorned, save for a framed oil painting.
 A three drawer dresser with an oval mirror on top was next to the bed as well as an arm-less chair by the window.
 Mary opened the door to the closet; it was empty.

 “Everything of my mother’s is in the front bedroom downstairs.
 We can look into it tomorrow, but I don’t think there’s anything exceptional.
 My mother was pretty much all business style as far as her wardrobe was concerned.
 Her computers are here as well, and with the rest of my college stuff.
 I brought a SCSI to USB adapter to save the files on, although I don’t know how well we’ll be able to read them—it’s been fifteen years.”

 “We’ll figure it out if we… ” Mary was interrupted by another crack of thunder. “… need to.”

 The bedroom window rattled in its sash.
 Outside, the lighting illuminated the backyard as well as the pasture which lay beyond.

 “Sean, how do you feel, being back here, is it like coming home, or do you even have a place that feels like home?”
 Mary said as she gazed out the window into the blackness, “This is the only place where Tina has ever lived, isn’t it?”